Exceller/Severe_Wheater_Events_Project2/README.md

 The report is written to provide basis for decision to prioritize respurces for different types of events without making any specific recommendations.

 ### Document Layout
-##### •Language: the document is written in English.
+##### • Language: the document is written in English.

-##### •Title: the document's title indicates the data analysis
+##### • Title: the document's title indicates the data analysis

-##### •Synopsis: Immediately after the title, there is a synopsis which describes and summarizes the analysis in at most 10 complete sentences
+##### • Synopsis: Immediately after the title, there is a synopsis which describes and summarizes the analysis in at most 10 complete sentences

-##### •The Data Processing section describes (in words and code) how the data were loaded into R and processed for analysis.
+##### • The Data Processing section describes (in words and code) how the data were loaded into R and processed for analysis.
 The analysis starts from the raw CSV file containing the data.
 No preprocessing outside the document

-##### •The Results section in which the results are presented
+##### • The Results section in which the results are presented

 ##### • The analysis has three figures

-##### •All the code for the work is in the analysis document.
+##### • All the code for the work is in the analysis document.